 Believe it or not, many people who are convicted of a crime and end up in prison were falsely accused.
-Although the American criminal justice system works in most cases, not all juries get things right, and the consequences can be tragic.
+Although the American criminal justice system works in most cases, not all juries get things right.
+When a jury gets things wrong, the consequences can be tragic.
 An innocent party pays the price for something he or she did not do, while the guilty party roams free.

-False-accusation Cases Involve the Same Procedures as All Criminal Cases
+False-Accusation Cases Involve the Same Procedures as All Criminal Cases

-On the other hand, some falsely accused defendants will still negotiate a plea agreement with the prosecutor in order to avoid a trial and even the possibility of conviction and jail time.
-In certain cases, pleading guilty to a lesser offense may be the best option, even for innocent defendants, although this choice is always left to the accused himself or herself, and some defendants justifiably refuse to admit to doing anything they did not do.
+On the other hand, some falsely accused defendants will still negotiate a plea agreement.
+Negotiations are conducted to avoid a trial and even the possibility of conviction and jail time.
+In certain cases, pleading guilty to a lesser offense may be the best option, even for innocent defendants.
+Although this choice is always left to the accused himself or herself, and some defendants justifiably refuse to admit to doing anything they did not do.

 Wrongfully Accused Defendants May Have Recourse in the Civil Courts

 If someone is falsely accused of a crime, pleads not guilty, and the charges are dismissed, he or she may be able to file suit against the person who brought the charges.
 For example, if a private citizen files a false criminal charge against another person, or falsely makes a complaint to a police officer that results in another’s arrest, and if no conviction results, the accused may be able to sue the accuser for malicious prosecution.

-In a malicious prosecution case, the wrongfully accused plaintiff can recover his or her actual injuries, which include attorneys’ fees to defend the underlying case in criminal court, the cost of any bail bond, lost wages, damages for embarrassment and humiliation, and damages for harm to his or her reputation.
+In a malicious prosecution case, the wrongfully accused plaintiff can recover his or her actual injuries.
+Actual injuries include all attorneys’ fees, cost of bail bond, lost wages, damages for embarrassment and humiliation, and damages for harm to his or her reputation.